dariusf/fable/docs.md

 - Ink contains an [ad hoc programming language](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md#part-5-advanced-state-tracking).
 This is generally fine as it is meant to FFI into the host game engine, where a more complete world model might be found.
 Scripture has access to full JavaScript and expects that the modeling of the game world is done alongside the story.
 - Scripture's language is much simpler.
 It is a Markdown dialect (benefitting from all the [effort](https://spec.commonmark.org/current/) that has been put into writing intuitive yet extremely expressive markup) and supports scripting using quoted JavaScript.
 Effort was put into boiling down language features into a small number of fundamental concepts.
-- Scripture's compiler is smaller (250 LoC of OCaml; the heavy lifting is done by [Cmarkit](https://erratique.ch/software/cmarkit)).
-[Ink's compiler](https://github.com/inkle/ink) is 17K LoC of C#.
-- Scripture's runtime is smaller (150 LoC of JS).
-[InkJS](https://github.com/y-lohse/inkjs) is 18K LoC of TypeScript.
+- Scripture's compiler and runtime are much smaller (< 800 LoC of OCaml and JS, with the heavy lifting being done by [Cmarkit](https://erratique.ch/software/cmarkit)).
+[Ink's compiler](https://github.com/inkle/ink) is 17K LoC of C#, and [InkJS](https://github.com/y-lohse/inkjs) is 18K LoC of TypeScript.
 - Ink is mature, has [a significant ecosystem](https://github.com/inkle/ink-library), and is appropriate for production games.
 Scripture is appropriate for small games, experiments, and prototypes.

 ## Feature-by-feature comparison